Leopold Zekeng

-Leopold Achengui Zekeng (born in Dschang, Western Region, Cameroon on 4 June 1959) is an immunologist, microbiologist and global health advocate, currently serving as the Country Director of the Joint United Nations Programme on HIV and AIDS (UNAIDS) in Nigeria.
+Leopold Achengui Zekeng is an immunologist, microbiologist and global health advocate, currently serving as the Country Director of the Joint United Nations Programme on HIV and AIDS (UNAIDS) in Nigeria.
 With four decades of experience in HIV and AIDS Resource mobilization, leading and managing teams, mentoring and coaching, research, policy development, and international program implementation, he has contributed significantly to public health efforts across Sub-Saharan Africa.

-Early life and education

-Zekeng was born and raised in Cameroon in a family that emphasized academic excellence.
-His early education took place in a Catholic school system, which he credits with instilling discipline, structure, and a lifelong commitment to intellectual rigour.
-He developed a strong interest in science, particularly biology and chemistry, from a young age.

-He later attended the University Cheikh Anta Diop in Senegal, where he encountered leading African scientists including microbiologist Professor Souleymane Mboup, co-discoverer of HIV-2, and infectious disease researcher Professor Mireille Prince-David.
-Their mentorship helped shape his focus on public health as a vehicle for societal impact.

-Zekeng received a highly competitive government honors scholarship awarded by the Ministry of Education in Cameroon, recognizing his academic excellence and enabling him to pursue international study.